tikv/website/content/docs/5.1/deploy/operate/upgrade.md

     Find the failed upgrade operation record and keep the ID of this operation record.

 2. Execute the `tiup cluster replay <audit-id>` command to retry the corresponding operation.
-The `<audit-id>` value is the ID obtained in the previous step.:
+The `<audit-id>` value is the ID obtained in the previous step:

     ```bash
     tiup cluster replay <audit-id>